Sennheiser Momentum 4 Review

 Sound Quality

-The Sennheiser Momentum True Wireless 4 earbuds are a sonic powerhouse, blending impressive clarity with an expansive soundstage to elevate any listening experience.
-Our panel of audio experts tested an extensive playlist across various genres, covering a broad spectrum of styles and tonal balances.
-Based on this, we believe audiophiles will love the beautifully neutral and balanced equalization (EQ) of these buds.
-They come remarkably close to perfection.
+The Sennheiser Momentum True Wireless 4 earbuds are a sonic powerhouse, blending exceptional clarity with a wide, immersive soundstage to elevate any listening experience.
+Our audio experts tested these earbuds using an extensive, genre-spanning playlist.
+We love their beautifully neutral and balanced equalization (EQ) and think audiophiles will agree, these earbuds come remarkably close to achieving audio perfection.

-The earbuds impress across genres, from the layered vocals in “Makey My” by The Roots to the melodic flow of “Moves” by Suki Waterhouse.
-They balance warmth and precision, letting you savor each instrument's role in the mix.
-Whether it's the harmonies in “Hannah” or the atmospheric layers in “LEVII'S JEANS” by Beyoncé and Post Malone, the Momentum delivers a rich listening experience, allowing you to appreciate the artistry of each track.
+Whether you're savoring the harmonies in “Hannah” by Ray LaMontagne or the atmospheric layers in “LEVII'S JEANS” by Beyoncé and Post Malone, the Momentum delivers a rich, immersive soundscape.
 You don't just hear the music, you experience it.

-The bass frequencies are fully developed, rich, and clear, providing depth without overpowering the track.
-For example, in “Wildfire” by Cautious Clay, the low frequencies bring warmth and body to the track, grounding the airy vocals, especially during the transition from the chorus to the second verse at 1:08.
-The muted drums add a grounding earthiness that contrasts beautifully with the soaring choruses, capturing every subtle shift in tone and energy.
-It's hard to settle for tinny speakers after experiencing this level of sound quality.
+The bass frequencies are fully developed, rich, and clear, providing depth without overpowering the music.
+For example, in “Wildfire” by Cautious Clay, the low frequencies bring warmth and body to the track, grounding the airy vocals during the transition from the chorus to the second verse at 1:08.
+The muted drums bring an earthy richness that contrasts beautifully against the soaring chorus, capturing subtle tonal shifts with remarkable accuracy.
+After experiencing this level of bass response, it's hard to settle for tinny speakers ever again.

-Listeners who prefer a bass-heavy sound or a “sound-enhanced” effect may be disappointed and the earbuds are on the quiet side, requiring us to listen to them at near max volume.
-Still, we think most will enjoy this beautifully balanced mix.
+Listeners who prefer a bass-heavy sound or an artificially "sound-enhanced" effect may be disappointed.
+These earbuds are also on the quiet side, requiring near-max volume for some tracks.
+Still, we think most will enjoy this beautifully balanced mix enough to make up for these minor setbacks.

 Soundstage

-The in-ear design of some earbuds can result in a confined listening experience, like being in the nosebleed section of a concert, whereas others can put you in the front row.
-The Momentum earbuds excel in this area, creating a broad soundstage that makes it seem as though the music is coming from beyond the earbuds.
-This immersive experience enhances your enjoyment, making it feel like you're in the room with the band.
+The in-ear design of earbuds can narrow the listening experience, like being in the nosebleed section of a concert.
+Others put you in the front row.
+The Momentum earbuds excel at creating a broad, expansive soundstage.
+The music sounds like it's coming from beyond the earbuds, sounding more like a live performance than two tiny speakers in your ears.

-This effect is particularly magical when listening to layered songs like “Hannah” by Ray LaMontagne, with these earbuds allowing you to pinpoint each instrument in space.
-Drums emerge from the left earbud, and LaMontagne's vocals drift in from the right.
+This effect is particularly striking when in layered songs like “Hannah” by Ray LaMontagne.
+You can to pinpoint each instrument's location in space.
+The drums emerge from the left and LaMontagne's vocals drift in from the right.
 The violin dominates the left earbud during crucial moments, starting at 1:07, adding rich depth to the soundstage, while piano accents float beautifully in the background.
 (We love the twinkly accent at 4:07.)
-Every detail is clean, clear, and distinct, allowing the listener to revel in the nuanced texture of the track.
+Every detail is clean, clear, and distinct, allowing the listener to revel in the nuanced texture of the track

 To back up our subjective listening, we played a frequency response into a Bruel and Kjaer 5128-B head, which records the sound profile of the response from the Sennheiser buds and used its companion SoundCheck software to calculate its frequency response and compare it to our GearLab House Curve.
 As you can see in the graph above, the Sennheiser earbuds closely follow the curve curated by our expert listeners — another reason we think those with trained ears will particularly enjoy the sound signature of these buds.